 Activity 5.
-Responsibility of researchers and citizen scientists for quality of research data
+Responsibility for the quality of research data

 This activity starts with homework where trainees are asked to read a paper on data quality in citizen science and create a mind map.
 The purpose of the mind map is to build a background knowledge for case discussion.
-It is followed by case discussion and development of guidelines for ensuring quality of citizen social sciences data.
+It is followed by case discussion and development of guidelines for ensuring quality of citizen sciences data in humanities.